 The most common thing I heard was how many were surprised that I hadn’t had these reflective moments sooner.
 I think I have had them here and there, but not this intensely simply because I’ve had a lot of time in Istanbul to get lost in my own brain—a sometimes scary, scary place!
 I am trying to NOT worry about ‘what I will do when I get home… or for the rest of my life’ now.
 It’s not always easy, but I do want to live in the moment and that is what I should be doing.
 I have really enjoyed this trip and have found myself smiling while I tell others about it—so I know it’s been amazing.

-Instead of going for a ‘Visa Run’ after my three month tourist visa expires, I will most likely say goodbye to Turkey and head north to parts of Eastern Europe.
+Instead of going for a ‘visa run’ after my three month tourist visa expires, I will most likely say goodbye to Turkey and head north to parts of Eastern Europe, starting in Romania.
 I do like Turkey and could easily stay here… but there are more places I want to see to feel like I’ve ‘completed’ my journey.
 I have stayed here longer than anywhere else I’ve stayed on my entire trip and I really do like Istanbul.
 It is chock full of some of the friendliest, most helpful people I’ve met anywhere in the world.
-And I will probably be in tears the first few days after I leave Istanbul too… because I have really made a nice circle of good, kind friends here—who even dragged my ass out during my down in the dumps day and made me feel better too.
+And I will probably be in tears the first few days after I leavetoo… because I have really made a nice circle of good, kind friends here—who even dragged my ass out during my down in the dumps day and made me feel better too.
 It’s great to always have friends around me physically and in spirit, even when I’m this far away!

 Tea, sugar, a dream.